timescale/docs/use-timescale/hyperstore.md

 ---
-title: Hyperstore
+title: Hypercore
 excerpt: The Timescale hybrid row-columnar storage engine for real-time analytics, powered by time-series data
 products: [cloud,]
-keywords: [hyperstore, hypertable, compression, row-columnar storage]
+keywords: [hyperscore, hypertable, compression, row-columnar storage, hyperstore]
 ---

-# Hyperstore
+# Hypercore

-Hyperstore is the Timescale hybrid row-columnar storage engine, designed specifically for real-time analytics and powered by time-series data.
-The advantage of hyperstore is its ability to seamlessly switch between row-oriented and column-oriented storage.
+Hypercore is the Timescale hybrid row-columnar storage engine, designed specifically for real-time analytics and powered by time-series data.
+The advantage of hypercore is its ability to seamlessly switch between row-oriented and column-oriented storage.
 This flexibility enables Timescale Cloud to deliver the best of both worlds, solving the key challenges in real-time analytics: